Implementation of Monte-Carlo transport in the general relativistic SpEC code: Code tests

 \section{Code tests}

 We now move to tests of our Monte-Carlo implementation.
-We focus on a series of simple tests for individual aspects of our algorithm, as well as a more complex test for the evolution of neutrinos partially coupled to the fluid that uses initial conditions based on the result of a core-collapse simulation.
+We focus on a series of simple tests for individual aspects of our algorithm, as well as a few more challenging shock tube tests and a more complex test for the evolution of neutrinos partially coupled to the fluid that uses initial conditions based on the result of a core-collapse simulation.
 We note that additional tests of many aspects of this algorithm can be found in~\cite{Foucart:2017mbt}, including detailed tests of the behavior of our code in regions of high scattering opacity, and of neutrino advection by the fluid.
 As the treatment of scattering in our simulations has not changed since that publication, we do not repeat these tests here.
 A short neutron star merger simulation (ending $5\,{\rm ms}$ after merger) using Monte-Carlo transport was also presented in~\cite{Foucart:2020qjb}.